-As a young, female farmer tackling the world’s biggest challenges, Anika is smashing the status-quo and inspiring thousands through engaging and empowering conversations and actions.
-Her infectious optimism and inspiring message have led her to meet royalty and global political leaders, taking her around the globe, including to Antarctica.
+As a young, female farmer tackling the world’s biggest challenges, Anika is inspiring thousands through engaging and empowering conversations.
+Her infectious optimism is shifting mindsets and behaviours, leaving audiences motivated and empowered to act.

 Previous Experience: